-Acquisition of Natuna Sea A: The Natuna Sea A project is an oil and gas production project located in the West Natuna Sea, in Indonesia.
+Acquisition of Natuna Sea A: The Natuna Sea A project is an oil and gas production project located in the west of the Natuna Sea, in Indonesia.
 In December 2013, PTTEP and Pertamina, on a 50:50 basis, completed the acquisition for the entity holding a 23% interest in the Natuna Sea A project.
-The total consideration for the acquisition consisted of USD 526 million for the purchase of the equity in Hess Corporation's subsidiary, and the assumption of USD 124 million of the subsidiary's intercompany debt.
+The total consideration for the acquisition consisted of USD 526 million (PTTEP's share is USD 263 million) for the purchase of the equity in Hess Corporation's subsidiary, and the assumption of USD 124 million (PTTEP's share is USD 62 million) of the subsidiary's intercompany debt.
 As a result, PTTEP has 11.5% interest in the Natuna Sea A project.
 The project is currently producing natural gas at an average rate of 220 MMSCFD, and crude oil at an average rate of 2,350 BPD.